elindstr/iago-ios/README.md

 Cannot be truly followed."
 -Iago

-IAGO Reversi is a reversi (Othello) board game available for iOS and android.
+Iago Reversi is a reversi (Othello) board game available for iOS and android.

 No ads.
 No purchases.
 No malarkey.